-Stan offers two algebraic solvers: algebra_solver and algebra_solver_newton. algebra_solver is based on the Powell hybrid method (Powell 1970), which in turn uses first-order derivatives.
-The Stan code builds on the implementation of the hybrid solver in the unsupported module for nonlinear optimization problems of the algebra_solver_newton, uses Newton's method, also a first-order derivative based numerical solver.
+Stan offers two methods to solve algebraic equations. solve_newton and solve_newton_tol use the Newton method, a first-order derivative based numerical solver.
 The Stan code builds on the implementation in KINSOL from the SUNDIALS suite (Hindmarsh et al. 2005).
-For many problems, we find that algebra_solver_newton is faster than Powell's method.
-If however Newton's method performs poorly, either failing to or requiring an excessively long time to converge, the user should be prepared to switch to algebra solver.
+For many problems, we find that the Newton method is faster than the Powell method.
+If however Newton's method performs poorly, either failing to or requiring an excessively long time to converge, the user should be prepared to switch to the Powell method.

-Eigen library (Guennebaud, Jacob, et al. 2010).
-This solver is in turn based on the algorithm developed for the package MINPACK-1 (Jorge J. More 1980).
+solve_powell and solve_powell_tol are based on the Powell hybrid method (Powell 1970), which also uses first-order derivatives.
+The Stan code builds on the implementation of the hybrid solver in the unsupported module for nonlinear optimization problems of the Eigen library (Guennebaud, Jacob, et al. 2010).
+This solver is in turn based on the algorithm developed for the package MINPACK-1 (Jorge J. More